Skip to main content

 The custom authentication type allows you to configure the authentication method based on your source system.
 This includes the following configurations:

-• Request (optional): Configure an API request to an authentication endpoint with all details (Request Type, Request URL, Headers, Parameters etc.)
+• Configure Request (optional): Configure either GET or POST API requests to an authentication endpoint with the Request URL, Request Parameters, and Headers.

-• Response (optional): Configure the location of an authentication token in the API response.
+• Configure Response (optional): Configure the location of an authentication token in the API response body.
+The authentication response must use JSON format (XML is not supported).

-• Authentication header: Configure how the response token is used in the authentication header for all endpoint request and add additional headers on top.
+• Configure authentication header for endpoints: Configure how the response token is used in the authentication header for all endpoint requests, with the option to add additional headers.

 • Based on custom configurations